Nearly Full-Sky Low-Multipole Cosmic Microwave Background Temperature Anisotropy: II. Angular Power Spectra and Likelihood: Data Analysis

 The $A_s$ constraint from our new likelihood is around 1\% lower than that from the Planck 2018 $\ell<30$ TT spectrum, corresponding to 24\% of the statistical precision of our constraint.
 If we regard the Planck low-$\ell$ likelihood as containing a subset of the information contained in our analysis, which seems a reasonable assumption given the larger sky mask, the shift in the mean $A_s$ value has a statistical significance of $0.6\sigma$ based on the ``difference-of-covariance'' test used in the Planck papers \citep[e.g.,][]{planck/05:2018,gratton/challinor:2020}.
 The same test comparing our amplitude constraint with that from the WMAP-9 low-$\ell$ likelihood\footnote{A version of the WMAP likelihood that runs in \texttt{Cobaya} can be found at \url{https://github.com/HTJense/pyWMAP}.} yields a significance of $1.2\sigma$ given the change in constraining power.
 While some individual multipoles do visibly differ between the three spectra (Fig.~\ref{fig:cross_spectra_overplot}), the overall amplitude constraints from our analysis are consistent with the previous results within statistical expectations, with no indication of significant unaccounted-for foreground residuals or other systematic biases.

+We verified that the small difference in precision in $A_s$ between this work and Planck 2018 in Table~\ref{table:As} is consistent with the difference in sky fraction.
+From CMB-only simulations, we find a relative precision of $A_s$ of 4.7\% for the 1\% mask and $5.1-5.4$\% for a $10-20$\% mask.
+The Planck 2018 low-multipole mask is not publicly available but covers 14\% of the sky.

-We also investigated the effect of using our $\ell<30$ TT likelihood in place of the Planck 2018 $\ell<30$ likelihood in joint fits with other Planck data (low-multipole polarization, high-multipole TT/TE/EE, and lensing).
+We also investigated the effect of using our $\ell<30$ TT likelihood in place of the Planck 2018 $\ell<30$ likelihood in joint fits with other Planck data (low-multipole polarization, high-multipole TT/TE/EE\footnote{Here, TE denotes the temperature-E-mode cross-power spectrum, and EE deonotes the E-mode polarization power spectrum.}, and lensing).
 In this case most of the weight comes from the higher multipoles and the parameter results are not meaningfully shifted or tightened.
 For example, in a \lcdm\ fit we find $H_0=67.35\pm0.54$~km~s$^{-1}$~Mpc$^{-1}$ with our likelihood, compared to $H_0=67.36\pm0.54$~km~s$^{-1}$~Mpc$^{-1}$ when using the Planck low-$\ell$ likelihood.